 Do you know how to become eligible for Medicare?
-More than 18 percent of Americans depend on Medicare for their health coverage, and Medicare enrollment is expected to reach 64 million by 2020.
+More than 18 percent of Americans depend on Medicare for their health coverage, and in 2018 Medicare enrollment nearly reached 60 million.
 Here’s a straightforward guide to Medicare eligibility and links to specific information for your state.

 Medicare Eligibility for People 65 or Older

-When Can I Access Medicare Part A Benefits?
+When Can I Start Receiving Medicare Part A Benefits?

-At 65 or older, you are eligible to receive Medicare Part A (hospital insurance) with no premium if you or your spouse worked and paid Medicare taxes for at least 10 years and one of the following applies to you:
+You can start receiving Medicare Part A (hospital insurance) benefits with no premium once you are 65 or older if you or your spouse worked and paid Medicare taxes for at least 10 years.
+You can know you are eligible for premium-free Medicare A if one of the following applies to you:

 - You currently receive or are eligible for Social Security.